tylertreat/BigQuery-Python/README.md

 # BigQuery project id as listed in the Google Developers Console.
 project_id = 'project_id'

-# Service account email address as listed in Google Developers Console.
+# Service account email address as listed in the Google Developers Console.
 service_account = 'my_id_123@developer.gserviceaccount.com'

 # PKCS12 or PEM key provided by Google.